mars0i/popco2/doc/sims/bali/initialnts1.md

 as if they were different.

-Still, I wonder if I can do what I need just by focusing on the brahmin-specific and farmer-specific properties.
+Still, I wonder if I can do what I need just by focusing on the brahman-specific and farmer-specific properties.
 Maybe compress the F's into a single proposition or something.

 Part of the problem is that one of the draws is just that "we" are